Statue of “Toto the Windsor Indian” in Forest Park in Springfield, MA, 2019. WHS collections 2019.42.2, photo by Michelle Tom.

 Toto, peering in the direction of Windsor, and his unmarked surroundings in King Philip’s Stockade, 2019.
 WHS collections 2019.42.1, photo by Michelle Tom.

 The legend of Toto invites interrogation into the motives of memory.
 If King Philip’s War was the “bloodiest war per capita” in American history, then why did the victors, the white settlers, need to remember the legend of Toto?
 Did the notion of a friendly Indian, running through the night to save the women and children of Springfield, tromp down some of the animosity and fear that followed the war?
 Would the “swift messenger” described by Barrows not have the same romantic cachet as the loyal and fast Toto?
 Was Toto’s story a way of domesticating the brutality of history—hundreds of deaths obscured by the tale of one hero?
 Was it a kind of warning shot, sent out to defeated tribes?
 By creating a false binary, the friendly Indian versus the unfriendly Indian, were the English setters issuing a tacit ultimatum to Native American survivors of King Philip’s War?

 Whatever the answer, Toto’s statue isn’t telling many tales.
 Instead, it serves as a physical reminder of a history that has been almost, but not quite, forgotten.

-Anne is an associate professor of composition/rhetoric and writing program director at Springfield College.
+Anne is an associate professor of composition & rhetoric and chair of the Department of Literature, Writing, and Journalism at Springfield College.

 King Philip’s War,” History.com Editors.
 HISTORY.
 A&E Television Networks https://www.history.com/topics/native-american-history/king-philips-war.
 Published 2009, updated 2019.
 Date accessed December 9, 2019.